I just spent two weeks in New Zealand.

 That is a sentence I never thought would be factual.
 Since watching The Lord of the Rings many making-of documentaries, I’ve always wanted to travel to New Zealand to visit the wondrous locations used to re-create Middle Earth.

 Thankfully, my wife is also a huge nerd and would be more excited to meet Richard Taylor than Orlando Bloom.
 We decided years ago to save up both vacation time and money to make the trip a reality.
 And this month, we set forth on our journey.
 I realize this is not a travel blog, and it is not my intention to update everyone on any future comings and goings – excluding GenCon, of course!
 But the trip invigorated my inner geek because I spent two weeks trekking through a living, breathing fantasy-like landscape.
-Knowing how fortunate I was to spend an extended period of time in this magical country, I wanted to share about my experience to those interested enough to read about the trip.
+Knowing how fortunate I was to spend an extended period of time in this magical country, I wanted to share my experience with those interested enough to read about the trip.
 And to encourage everyone with every fiber of my being to travel to New Zealand.
 Especially if you are a nerd.
 Do it at some point in your life!
-I know it is expensive but it’s worth every dollar.
+I know it is expensive; it’s worth every dollar.

 The flight from Los Angeles to Auckland was approximately 13 hours.
 It featured a hilariously bizarre safety presentation combining segments from these three videos with airline crew in bodypaint, Richard Simmons and members of the New Zealand Rugby Team.
 I feel the need to mention that I was completely smitten by the brunette in bodypaint.
 We landed in Auckland to walk to another plane bound for Rotorua – our first (and only) stop on the North Island.